 Every dog owner will understand the difficulties of toilet training their pets.
 Some dog owners have undoubtedly experienced little accidents and the occasional messy rug, however, the problem often persists outside too.
+Learn what the best grass for dogs is too.

 Even when dogs relieve themselves outside, the acidity of their urine can end up damaging natural grass.
-Over time, this turns your luscious green garden muddy and dull as your beloved pet well and truly marks its territory.
+Over time, this turns your luscious green garden muddy and dull as your beloved pet and truly marks its territory.

 If your dog is too old train in this fashion, or if it needs more room then you could devote an area of your garden to creating a dog pen or run.
 This will provide your pet with an area all to itself where it cannot possibly cause any damage.
+Lets take a look at the best fake grass toilet for dogs to pee on.

 Make your own pet potty